magento/knowledge-base/src/troubleshooting/miscellaneous/disable-magento-banner-output-to-improve-site-performance.md

 >
 >We strongly recommend testing changes on [Staging/Integration environment](https://support.magento.com/hc/en-us/articles/360043032152-Integration-Environment-enhancement-request-Pro-and-Starter) first, before applying it to Production.
 We also recommend having a recent backup before any manipulations.

-1. Disable the Adobe Commerce Banner module output, as described in [Disable module output](https://devdocs.magento.com/guides/v2.3/config-guide/config/disable-module-output.html) in our developer documentation.
+1. Disable the `Magento_Banner` module output, as described in [Disable module output](https://devdocs.magento.com/guides/v2.3/config-guide/config/disable-module-output.html) in our developer documentation.
 The module name you need to use is `Magento_Banner`.
 1. Deploy your code.
 For Adobe Commerce on cloud infrastructure, deploy as described in the [Deploy your store](https://devdocs.magento.com/guides/v2.3/cloud/live/stage-prod-live.html) article in our developer documentation.